drooleasy/ArgRouter/README.md

 			this.y = point.y;
 		},
-		// the main part of the function function(ctx){
+		// the main part of the function function my_function(ctx){
 			// do whatever you have to with the inited object console.log(ctx.x);
 			console.log(ctx.y);
 		}
 	);

+my_function will now accepts argument in form of two numbers or an object with x and y properties and throw an error for everything else.

+This also works for methods and constructors.

-There's several bas type, but you can add custom ones.
+There's several base types, but you can add custom ones.

-There's also a fonction to easy create combinations of signatures (ie two points defined either by two numbers or an object with x and y properties).
+There's also a function to easy create combinations of signatures (ie two points defined either by two numbers or an object with x and y properties).

 More doc to come.